 MODERNISM AND TRANSFORMATION

-The Portfolio Tres Estrofas de Amor serves as an allegory for the interactions that have given the MADMi its raison d’être—from the professional and personal relationship of the three friends Eduardo Méndez Bagur, Rafael Martínez-Álvarez, and Alfredo Martínez-Álvarez out of which arose the desire to leave a cultural legacy for Puerto Rico, to the contemporary artists who turned the Pink House at Cuevillas 607 into their studio.
-Likewise the interdisciplinary ideal manifests itself in the symbiotic relationship between the plastic arts, design, and the decorative arts that will be researched and exhibited as part of the MADMi’s educational mission.
+The creative team of Duncan del Toro, Henry Klumb, and Stephen Arnesson, who collaborated on projects for the Puerto Rican government’s Public Works Department Design Committee, mirrors the interactions that gave MADMi its raison d’être: the interactions between the triumvirate of Eduardo Méndez Bagur, Rafael Martínez-Alvarado, and Alfredo Martínez-Alvarado, close friends and closely-working professionals whose desire to leave a cultural legacy to Puerto Rico redounded in this museum, and those of the contemporary artists who turned the house at Cuevillas 607 into their studio.
+Likewise, the interdisciplinary ideal that inspired them is manifested in the symbiotic relationship between the plastic arts, design, and the decorative arts that are researched and exhibited as part of MADMi’s educational mission.